 Stan Rosenberg

 Designed specifically for students seeking an academically rigorous and robust experience, a semester at SCIO seeks to brighten the brightest of minds.
-Students at SCIO can spend one or two semesters in Oxford.
-SCIO and Wycliffe Hall require students to have a GPA of 3.7 or higher.
 In tutorials, students meet one-on-one with acclaimed Oxford scholars (often including widely-published authors, historians, former international ambassadors, and other celebrated scholars) to go head-to-head on subjects within the disciplines of history, literature, languages, philosophy, musicology, art, science, and more.
 Tutorials, lectures, and seminars are equivalent to upper-division courses, and students are expected to do advanced-level work.
 More specific information about the coursework offered at SCIO can be found in the table below.

 Required Courses | Credits |